DrDub/poissonmagique/README.md

 pm-new-campaign-es@pm

-and the system is set to Spanish from them one.
+and the system is set to Spanish from there on.